Without a doubt, coffee is one of our society’s favorite beverages.

-When at one time I had issues with insomnia, and since then becoming aware of the link to osteoporosis, a condition which crippled my grandmother and with which my grandfather also suffered, I have given up my acquired coffee habit.
+When at one time I had issues with insomnia, and since then becoming aware of the link to osteoporosis, a condition which crippled my grandmother and with which my grandfather also suffered, I have almost completely given up my acquired coffee habit except for on occasion.

-I will however still enjoy it on occasion, though I do choose organic blends, and never drink it late enough in the day that it will affect my sleep.
-All the same, I can’t deny that it’s right in line behind chocolate as one of my favorite flavors!
+When I do consume coffee, I choose organic blends, and never drink it late enough in the day that it will affect my sleep.
+I can’t deny that it’s right in line behind chocolate as one of my favorite flavors!

 That said, I’ll leave you with is a good study of caffeine’s affects on our bodies: